SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-04-paxlovid-difficult.md

 interview above that they expect to have 30 million courses available by mid-2022 and 120 million by the end of 2022.

-That's&hellip; not a _lot_ to share among 8 billion people, though my hope we'll share is perhaps yet another celestial delusion about what telestial people will do.
+That's&hellip; not a _lot_,  when shared among 8 billion people.
+Though my hope we'll share is perhaps yet another celestial delusion about what telestial people will actually do.

-Still: things are getting better, with higher vaccination rates (glacially slowly) and treatment alternatives like paxlovid/bebtelovimab/molnupiravir.
+Still: things are getting better, with higher vaccination rates (glacially slowly) and treatment alternatives like paxlovid/bebtelovimab/molnupiravir (slowly improving supply).
 If we somehow learn to get those universally available even to the developing world (or the poor in the developed world), then maybe we'll have learned a number of important lessons.
+Only some of them will be about COVID-19.

 ## The Weekend Conclusion